-As wrenching as it is funny, “Late Marriage” is a portrait of family pressure.
-Tale of a 31-year-old student is marbled with laugh-out-loud situations.
-Dover Kosashvili’s debut also features one of the more novel and dramatically innovative sex scenes to grace recent international cinema.
+As wrenching as it is funny, “Late Marriage” is a portrait of family pressure that makes “The Godfather” chestnut about “an offer he can’t refuse” look like pussy-footing prevarication.
+Tel Aviv-set tale of a handsome 31-year-old student whose Georgian parents are intent on finding him a suitable Jewish girl to wed despite the fact he has already found the love of his life is a scathing portrait marbled with laugh-out-loud situations.
+Dover Kosashvili’s helming debut also features one of the more novel and dramatically innovative sex scenes to grace recent international cinema.
 An arthouse career beyond Israel and France seems assured.

 Zaza (Lior Louie Ashkenazi), who is pursuing a doctorate in philosophy, humors his zaftig, stonefaced mom Lili (Lili Kosashvili, the writer-director’s own non-pro mother), and his wiry dad Yasha (Moni Moshonov) as they drag him to meet virginal teens from good families who might make suitable spouses.
 Sticklers for Georgian tradition, his parents fly into a rage when they discover he’s carrying on seriously with a 34-year-old divorced Moroccan woman, Judith (Ronit Elkabetz), who has an adorable 6-year-old daughter, Madona (Sapir Kugman).

 In a longish, utterly convincing bedroom scene, we witness Zaza and Judith’s superb sexual complicity built on deadpan humor and faux exasperation.
 By the tenets of human logic and movie logic, they belong together, but the tug of Zaza’s unyielding family is as indelible as the tides.